 Family Medicine Residency Program

-We are a university-administered, community-based residency program offering 23 residency positions per year.
-Our faculty consists of 15 physicians, a psychologist, and a podiatrist, each with diverse backgrounds and teaching interests.
+We are a university-administered, community-based residency program offering 69 ACGME approved residency positions.
+Our faculty consists of 15 physicians, a clinical psychologist, and a podiatrist, each with diverse backgrounds and teaching interests.
 With the support of over 30 enthusiastic community physicians, our residents learn from a broad array of specialties including orthopedics, ophthalmology, neurology, radiology, and wound care, just to name a few.
-In addition, residents also receive excellent hands on experience while performing inpatient care at our participating hospitals, Medical Center Hospital and Midland Memorial Hospital.
+In addition, residents also receive excellent hands on experience while performing emergency and critical care at our participating hospitals, Medical Center Hospital and Midland Memorial Hospital.

 We are also very proud to to be one of 34 residency programs in the U.S. to offer a 1:2 or 1:2 like Rural Training Track.
-The five residents selected for our rural track train in the rural Texas communities located in Alpine, Carlsbad, Fort Stockton, Hobbs, Pecos and Sweetwater.
-These residents will attend the first year of residency with the core program and subsequent two years in rural practices outside of Odessa/Midland.
+The six residents selected for our rural track train in the rural Texas and New Mexico communities located in Alpine, Carlsbad, Fort Stockton, Hobbs, Pecos and Sweetwater.
+These residents will attend the first year of residency with their assigned core program and subsequent two years in rural practices outside of Odessa/Midland.

-Working in a predominantly undeserved area, we encourage our residents to plant their roots in West-Texas.
+Working in a predominantly undeserved area, we encourage our residents to plant their roots in The Permian Basin.
 A great number of our graduates have opened their own practices in the Permian Basin.
-Others have continued their education through on of our 4 fellowships.
+Others have continued their education through our EM Fellowship.
 Some have even become teaching faculty with Texas Tech.
 If you enjoy a friendly teaching environment in a community with all the amenities of a big city but the hospitality of a small town, then Texas Tech University Health Sciences Center at the Permian Basin is the place for you!